jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 ## Your Mission If You Choose to Accept It

 “The Society of Professional Journalists is dedicated to the perpetuation of a free press as the cornerstone of our nation and our liberty.”
 I like that as a general statement.
-The SPJ mission statement goes on to say that journalists should “encourage a climate in which journalism can be practiced freely.”
+The [SPJ mission statement](http://www.spj.org/mission.asp) adds that journalists should “encourage a climate in which journalism can be practiced freely.”

 The free press could only become free when it was possible for anyone to access the tools of print.
 Five centuries after the moveable type press, the Internet enables anyone to access the tools of multimedia.
 I think we should encourage a climate where multimedia journalism can be practiced freely.